tbook-dev/incentive-layer-docs/README.md

-# TON Builder Score and TBook Incentive Passport Tech Spec
+# TON WISE Score and TBook Incentive Passport Tech Spec

 ## 1 Introduction

 ### 1.1 Purpose

-This documentation is to provide details of the requirements, architecture and implementations for the TON Builder Score and Tbook Incentive Passport.&#x20;
+This documentation is to provide details of the requirements, architecture and implementations for the TON WISE Score and Tbook Incentive Passport.&#x20;

-### 1.2 TON Builder Score
+### 1.2 TON WISE(Wealth, identity, social, engagement) Score

-TON Builder Score is an index to measure a user’s impact on The Open Network web3 projects.
+TON WISE(Wealth, identity, social, engagement) Score is an index to measure a user’s impact on The Open Network web3 projects.
 It can:

 1. Help TON community participants digitalize their impact.
 Improve community participation.&#x20;
 2. Help new projects onboard TON, and provide Leaderboard for them to efficiently find the top community users to help them build their business.